Serving Deep Learning Models with Deduplication from Relational Databases: Evaluation

-In Tab.~\ref{tab:word2vec-overall-1} and ~\ref{tab:word2vec-overall-2}, we measured the total latency of making a batch of $100$ inferences on all six models using different configurations for buffer pool size and storage hardwares.
-We observed that our proposed deduplication mechanism brought up to $1.4\times$ and $4.7\times$ speedups in model serving latency for SSD and HDD storage respectively, as illustrated in Tab.~\ref{tab:word2vec-overall-1} and Tab.~\ref{tab:word2vec-overall-2}.
+{In Fig.~\ref{fig:word2vec-overall-1-visual} and Fig~\ref{fig:word2vec-overall-2-visual}}, we measured the total latency of making a batch of $100$ inferences on all six models using different configurations for buffer pool size and storage hardwares.
+We observed that our proposed deduplication mechanism brought up to $1.4\times$ and $4.7\times$ speedups in model serving latency for SSD and HDD storage respectively, as illustrated in {Fig.~\ref{fig:word2vec-overall-1-visual} and Fig.~\ref{fig:word2vec-overall-2-visual}}.

 We also compared the netsDB's performance to the CPU-based TensorFlow on the same AWS r4.xlarge instance and the GPU-based TensorFlow on a g4dn.2xlarge instance.
 On TensorFlow, we developed two approaches for Word2Vec inference.